fraym/crud-nodejs/README.md

 You can access the graphQL api at `http://crud:3000/delivery/graphql`.
 There is a sandbox available at `http://crud:3000/delivery/graphql/sandbox`.

+You need to add the `Tenant-Id` header in order to use the graphQL Endpoint and the sandbox.

 ## CLI command

 Use the `crud` cli command to automatically apply your crud schemas to the crud service.